frederic-perez/AmE-dictionary/data/dictionary.md

 __cappie__ _n_
 __caprice__
 __caps__ _n_ Capital letters.
-__capsize__ _v_ :two: To capsize is to overturn, and it usually happens to boats.
-Don’t rock the boat, baby, or you might just capsize.
+__capsize__ _v_ :three: To capsize is to overturn, and it usually happens to boats.
+To overturn or cause to overturn: _The boat capsized; I capsized the canoe._ _Don’t rock the boat, baby, or you might just capsize._
 __capstone__ _n_
 __captain__ _v_
 __captaincy__ _n_ :two::hammer: